sebastianym/sebastianym/README.md

 <p align="left">I am a Systems Engineering student, currently in the 7th semester.
 I am expanding my knowledge in front-end and back-end development.
 I am passionate about constantly learning and creating innovative, productive and creative solutions that generate a positive impact. </p>

-- 💬 If you have any questions about Next.js, JavaScript or React.
+- 💬 If you have any questions about Next.js or JavaScript.
 I'll be happy to help you!
 - 💼 My portfolio: <a href="https://sebastian-yepes.netlify.app/" target="_blank">sebastian-yepes.netlify.app</a>
 - 📫 Reach out to me at: <a href="syepesm05@gmail.com">syepesm05@gmail.com</a>